No Tricks, All Treats: 5 Scary-Good Halloween Dog Treat Recipes

 Treat your pup to some spook-tacular snacks with these Halloween-themed DIY dog treats.

 You include your dog in pretty much every part of your life, and Halloween celebrations are no exception.
-But chocolate and other Halloween candy are a huge no-no for dogs.
+But Halloween candy and chocolate are poisonous to dogs.
 So, how can they join you in the tasty fun of the year’s spookiest holiday?

-Conjure some DIY magic and whip up some scrumptious homemade Halloween dog treats just for your pupper, of course!
+Conjure some DIY magic and whip up some homemade Halloween dog treats just for your pup, of course!

 Using drool-worthy and safe-for-dogs ingredients—like strawberries, dog-safe peanut butter (without the sweetener xylitol), carob chips, and canned pumpkin—your pup will be getting into the spooky season spirit in no time.